hitchdev/examples/README.md

 $ ./key.sh ratdd correct
 ```

-For the website app, it also retakes the screenshot and video.
+For the REST API project, it will rewrite the REST API responses.
+For the Python API project it will rewrite the expected output.
+For the website app, it retakes the screenshot and video.

-Rewriting behavior is controlled from `engine.py`.
+Rewrite behavior is controlled from `engine.py` - see where `self._rewrite` is used to see how.

 ## Generate documentation from stories